aws-samples/serverless-java-frameworks-samples/quarkus/README.md

 ## AWS X-Ray Tracing
 You can add additional detail to your X-Ray tracing by adding a TracingInterceptor to your AWS SDK clients.

+Please note that AWS Lambda SnapStart currently does not support X-ray tracing.
+For this reason, tracing is disabled for all lambda functions in SnapStart version.
+Refer to the [AWS Documentation](https://docs.aws.amazon.com/lambda/latest/dg/snapstart.html#snapstart-supported-regions) for the AWS Regions Lambda SnapStart is available in.

 Example cold start trace for JVM version: